mmider/cnc_log/pages/issue_002.md

 ### Repeat of the test

-I re-run the testing protocol and it completed successfully.
+I re-ran the testing protocol and it completed successfully.
 Here is the result (I must have set the z-axis zero a little too low, which caused the marker pressing against the paper a little too hard; hence, the less clear linestroke):

 ![test_three_results](https://drive.google.com/uc?id=1af4ekClENjxJAgyJxujv84TvJF4XJzuj)

-Additionally, the tempterature readings throughout the experiment are given below (this thrid test took place the following day, on the afternoon; hence the apparent jump back in time, when this plot is compared to the previous one):
+Additionally, the tempterature readings throughout the experiment are given below (this third test took place the following day; hence the apparent jump back in time, when this plot is compared to the previous one):

 ![day2_temp](https://drive.google.com/uc?id=1fmfHuMDDq2f08WFsJJ9py9rjY5TehBVU)